Ryan-shamu-YT/homekit-esp8266-d5evo-gate/README.md

 **HomeKit gate controller for Centurion (Centsys) D5 Evo gate motor**

-This project implements a HomeKit-compatible gate controller using an ESP32 microcontroller and the HomeSpan library, specifically designed for Centurion (Centsys) D5-Evo gate motors.
+This project implements a HomeKit-compatible gate controller using an ESP8266 microcontroller and the Arduino-HomeKit-ESP8266 library, specifically designed for Centurion (Centsys) D5-Evo gate motors.
 It enables remote control and status monitoring of the gate with Apple HomeKit.

 ## Features
 - ✅ **HomeKit Integration:** Seamless control via the Apple Home app using the HomeSpan library.